Sudini1412/Teledyne_Lecroy_SiPM_data_processing/README.md

-# Teledyne_Lecroy_SiPM_data_processing
+# Teledyne Lecroy SiPM data processing
-Scripts that helps process raw SiPM data taken from a Teledyne Lecroy in txt files
+This is a repository where there are scripts that help process raw SiPM data taken from a Teledyne Lecroy oscilloscope in txt files.